What SBA Disaster Loans Are & How To Qualify For One

 Do I Need Collateral?

 If you need more than $25,000, the SBA will likely require collateral to secure your loan.
-Typically, they will accept real estate or other assets to secure your loan, but don’t be too discouraged if you don’t have collateral.
-If you are otherwise eligible for an SBA economic injury loan and have no collateral to provide, for instance, you may simply be required to pledge what is available instead of being denied.
+Typically, the SBA accepts real estate or other assets to secure your loan, but don’t be too discouraged if you don’t have collateral.
+If you are otherwise eligible for an SBA Economic Injury Disaster Loan and have no collateral to provide, for instance, you may simply be required to pledge what is available instead of being denied.
 The program is set up to be as accessible as possible, so you will be considered whether you have collateral or not.

 Only businesses located in an officially declared disaster area can access SBA disaster loans.
 Generally, there are seven ways a disaster can be declared:

-- An Administrative Agency Declaration can be made by the governor of the state to activate SBA’s disaster loan program available to businesses, homeowners, and renters alike.
+- An Administrative Agency Declaration can be made by the governor of the state, which activates the SBA’s disaster loan program, making loans available to businesses, homeowners, and renters alike.

 - A Presidential Declaration for Public Assistance can also be requested by the governor.
 Once the President approves, business physical damage and economic injury loans are made available.

 - The Secretary of Agriculture can declare a disaster area.
-The SBA will then also declare the availability of disaster loans relating to businesses engaged in agriculture.
+The SBA will then also announce the availability of disaster loans relating to businesses engaged in agriculture.

 - A Governor Certification Declaration occurs when a governor goes to the SBA directly and requests a declaration based on certification of the damages an area has.